noiseprotocol/noise_spec/noise.md

   * For an application with its own termination signal, having a second termination signal in Noise is likely to be confusing rather than helpful.

+Explicit random nonces (like TLS "Random" fields) are not used because:

+  * The use of one-time ephemeral public keys makes explicit nonces unnecessary.
+  * Explicit nonces increase message size.
+  * Explicit nonces make it easier to add "backdoors" into crypto implementations.

 15. IPR